quasarframework/quasar-framework.org/source/guide/quasar-pages.md

 ```

 ### Your Own Properties
-Any other property that you write in the page manifest will be accessible under `this.manifest` property in page methods, and under the global `quasar.global.manifest` object.
+Any other property that you write in the page manifest will be accessible under `this.manifest` property in page methods, and under the global `quasar.data.manifest` object.

 ``` yaml
 # config.book.yml